 Optimizing Motor Efficiency with VFDs

-Author Contributor: E Tech Group Engineering Team Lead Ana Mircevska
+Author Contributor: Ana Mircevska, E Tech Group Engineering Team Lead

 The US Department of Energy reports that machine-driven processes utilize 68% of the electricity in industrial manufacturing settings, with electric motors as the primary consumers.
 This statistic highlights the significant potential for electrical energy savings through technologies designed to improve motor energy efficiency.

 To that end, variable frequency drives (VFDs) have become a critical technology addressing energy efficiency goals within manufacturing.
 VFDs allow for precise control of an AC motor’s speed and torque, optimizing the motor’s electricity use for the load – a particularly powerful technology for applications involving load variability.
-Regenerative VFDs further enhance efficiency by capturing and converting energy generated during deceleration back into usable power.
-Modular VFDs offer flexibility and scalability, allowing manufacturers to easily expand or upgrade their systems to meet changing operational demands while also contributing to both a smaller footprint and reduced electricity usage.
+In addition:

-What is a VFD?
+What is a Variable Frequency Drive?

-Recall that an AC induction motor’s speed is directly proportional to both the frequency of the incoming AC power supply and inversely proportional to the number of poles within its stator.
-Likewise, the torque generated by the motor is influenced by the applied voltage and the slip between the rotor and stator magnetic fields.
 Broadly speaking, a VFD provides a precise frequency and voltage to the motor to match the speed and torque requirements of the load.
 It does so by converting the incoming AC power supply to a different output voltage and frequency.
 By matching the motor’s speed and torque to the load requirements rather than running the motor at continuous full speed, a VFD saves electrical energy, therefore reducing operating costs.

 A VFD is composed of three main stages: rectifier, DC bus, and inverter.